kolkhis/tech-notes/linux/redhat/practice-rhcsa-questions.md

         - `-f`: filename of the archive to extract
         - `-C`: change to directory before extracting
             - This will extract the contents of the archive into `/root/`
+            - Without this option, the contents will be extracted into the current working directory (`$PWD`).